January 25, 2022

-Coronavirus disease 2019 (COVID-19) started in early December 2019 in the city of Wuhan in the Hubei province in China.1 Since the first cases, the disease has spread rapidly throughout the world, and the World Health Organization declared a pandemic on March 11, 2020.
-The first known case in the United States occurred in Snohomish County in the state of Washington in January 2020.2 Clinical presentation includes fever in approximately 83 to 98% of patients, cough in 76 to 82% of patients, and myalgias or fatigue in 11 to 44% of patients.3 Nausea, vomiting, or diarrhea were not common.1 Chest radiographs may have bilateral patchy infiltrates, and chest CTs may have ground-glass opacities and patchy shadowing.1,3 Lymphocytopenia is the most common hematologic abnormality.1 Diagnostic testing involves the reverse transcriptase-polymerase chain reaction (RT-PCR) test, and the biologic specimens producing the highest rates of positivity include bronchoalveolar lavage fluid (93%), sputum (72%), nasal swabs (63%), pharyngeal swabs (29%), and fecal swabs (29%).4,5
+Coronavirus disease 2019 (COVID-19) started in late December 2019.1 Since the first cases, the disease has spread rapidly throughout the world, and the World Health Organization declared a pandemic on March 11, 2020.
+The first known case in the United States occurred in Snohomish County in the state of Washington in January 2020.2 Clinical presentation includes fever in approximately 83 to 98% of patients, cough in 76 to 82% of patients, and myalgias or fatigue in 11 to 44% of patients.3 Loss of taste or smell also can occur.
+Nausea, vomiting, or diarrhea were not common.1 Chest radiographs may have bilateral patchy infiltrates, and chest CTs may have ground-glass opacities and patchy shadowing.1,3 Lymphocytopenia is the most common hematologic abnormality.1 Diagnostic testing involves the reverse transcriptase-polymerase chain reaction (RT-PCR) test, and the biologic specimens producing the highest rates of positivity include bronchoalveolar lavage fluid (93%), sputum (72%), nasal swabs (63%), pharyngeal swabs (29%) and fecal swabs (29%).4,5

-Median incubation period is about four days, but the range is 2 to 14 days.1,4 Transmission is understood to be from person to person via respiratory droplets (which occurs when a person with infection coughs or sneezes, usually within a distance of about 6 feet).6 At present, although it may be possible for transmission to occur from contact with contaminated surfaces or items, it is most likely spread from person to person.6 Median age is in the 50s with a slim preponderance of men.3 It is estimated that 80% of patients infected have mild symptoms.7 However, older patients (age 60 years or older) are at particular risk of a more severe course and are more likely to require intensive unit, or critical, care.3,8 In addition, about 40% of patients who require critical care have co-morbid medical conditions, such as cardiac disease and diabetes.8,9 Critically ill patients with COVID-19 are likely to develop acute respiratory distress syndrome.8 There is evidence that the antiviral medication, remdesivir, has been associated with clinical improvement, however, there is currently no cure, patient care is generally supportive, and there is no vaccine currently available.10
+Median incubation period is about 4 days, but the range is 2 to 14 days.1,4 Transmission is understood to be from person to person via respiratory droplets (which occurs when a person with infection coughs or sneezes, usually within a distance of about six feet).6 At present, although it may be possible for transmission to occur from contact with contaminated surfaces or items, it is most likely spread from person to person.6 Median age is in the 50s with a slim preponderance of men.3 It is estimated that 80% of patients infected have mild symptoms.7 However, older patients (age 60 years or older) are at particular risk of a more severe course and are more likely to require intensive unit, or critical, care.3,8 In addition, about 40% of patients who require critical care have co-morbid medical conditions, such as cardiac disease and diabetes.8,9 Critically ill patients with COVID-19 are likely to develop acute respiratory distress syndrome.8 Although there are multiple current therapies approved for COVID-19, there is no cure.10

 Allergy and Immunology Physicians and Providers

 As allergy and immunology healthcare physicians and providers, many of our patients with asthma and/or rhinitis present with similar symptoms to COVID-19, including cough.
 However, fever is not a common symptom in allergic rhinitis, and even acute sinusitis may not present with fever.
-Patients with COVID-19 may not present with fever either.1 Therefore, as symptoms of COVID-19 are similar to asthma, rhinitis, and influenza, it is recommended that each physician use clinical judgement to determine if evaluation for COVID-19 is necessary.
-When testing, it is recommended to collect upper respiratory specimens (nasopharyngeal and oropharyngeal swabs) as well as lower respiratory specimens, if available.12 Testing for other respiratory conditions such as influenza is advisable.11 Nucleic acid, or antigen, testing to diagnose active COVID-19 infection may be coordinated through local and state health authorities.12,13 Antibody testing may be performed also, but it is currently unknown whether presence of antibodies to COVID-19 indicates protective immunity from the disease.13
+Patients with COVID-19 may not present with fever either.1 Therefore, as symptoms of COVID-19 are similar to asthma, rhinitis and influenza, it is recommended that each physician use clinical judgement to determine if evaluation for COVID-19 is necessary.
+When testing, it is recommended to collect upper respiratory specimens (nasopharyngeal and oropharyngeal swabs), as well as lower respiratory specimens, if available.12 Testing for other respiratory conditions such as influenza is advisable.11 Nucleic acid, or antigen, testing to diagnose active COVID-19 infection may be coordinated through a variety of locations, including local and state health authorities, outpatient clinics and pharmacies.12,13

 Patients, Including Older Adults